 We can help you file a claim for workers' compensation benefits with the Longshore District Office.
 Injured workers covered under the Defense Base Act are eligible for benefits that include disability, medical expenses and partial wages equal to two-thirds of their average weekly earnings.

 Our skilled attorneys can also help you resolve disputes involving your claim.
 In some cases, these can be worked out by negotiating with your employer or the insurance company.
 But if a settlement can't be reached, we will fight for you at all hearings during the appeals process - all the way up to federal court, if needed.

 Defense Base Act Claims Need a Tough Longshoremen Injury Attorney Fighting For Justice

 Call the Law Offices of Deborah G. Kohl today at (508)677-4900 or contact us online for a free case evaluation.
-Every discussion is private and personalized and you don't pay a nickel until we win your case for you.
-Serving the entire Mt.
-Hope Bay region, including Providence, RI and, in southeastern, Massachusetts, Fall River, Newport, New Bedford Portsmouth, Warwick, Tiverton and Little Compton.
+Every discussion with our workers' compensation attorneys is private and personalized and you don't pay a nickel until we win your case for you.
+Serving Providence and communities throughout Rhode Island as well as all of southeastern Massachusetts, including Fall River, Newport, New Bedford Portsmouth, Warwick, Tiverton and Little Compton.